The Most Expensive Gaming Keyboard in the World 2022

 What are the types of keyboards?

-Computer keyboards can generally be grouped into two main categories: basic or extended keyboards.
-These two classes have different types of keyboards that provide different functions.
+Computer keyboards can generally be grouped into two main categories: basic or extended.
+These two classes have different types of keyboards that provide other functions.

 Different types of keyboard technology also exist, such as scissor-switch keyboards (common to laptops and netbooks) and full-press membrane keyboards (common to desktop computers).

-Different keyboard technologies allow for different user experiences, such as how hard a key must be pressed to convey a message to enter a character.
+Different keyboard technologies allow for various user experiences, such as how hard a key must be pressed to convey a message to enter a character.

 Types of keywords: